laraveldo/performer/README.md

 # performer

-A Laravel crud builder and fronted themes manager
+A Laravel crud builder and fronted themes manager.

-A derivative project of the Crudbooster package ( crudbooster.com")
+A derivative project of the Crudbooster package (crudbooster.com).

-This is a Bet versions, not a full working application.
+This is a Beta test versions, not a full working application.

-I still update it.
+Pleas, comme back soon to see the updates.